zhangyoung93/MyRepo/README.md

-# MyRepo
+# JavaTestDemo
-It's a repo for me to learn more about programming.
+This is my project to learn java programming.